StefRuseva88/integration-tests-API-controllers/README.md

 ### This is a test project for **Back-End Test Automation** March 2024 Course @ SoftUni.
 ---
-## About
+## Project Overview
-This repository showcases integration testing of API controllers in an ASP.NET MVC project using NUnit and xUnit frameworks.
+This repository highlights the process of integration testing for API controllers in an ASP.NET MVC application using the NUnit and xUnit testing frameworks.

-## Project Goal
+## Purpose

-This project demonstrates how to write integration tests to verify the functionality of API controllers interacting with a database (e.g., SQL Server via SSMS).
+The objective of this project is to demonstrate the creation of integration tests that verify the functionality of API controllers, ensuring they properly interact with the database (such as SQL Server managed through SSMS).

 ## Testing Frameworks
 - NUnit: A mature and popular .NET testing framework.
 - xUnit: A free and open-source testing framework known for its readability and ease of use.